 Where: 30-31 Clerkenwell Green, EC1R 0DU

-Why: Ballie Ballerson is the ultimate kidult place to hang out in the city, where you can grab a Hubba Bubba Margarita and some ‘foodie fooderson’ in the shape of a truffle honey pizza topped with emmental, scarmorza, and parmesan.
+Why: Ballie Ballerson is the ultimate kid-ult place to hang out in the city, where you can grab a Hubba Bubba Margarita and some ‘foodie fooderson’ in the shape of a truffle honey pizza topped with emmental, scarmorza, and Parmesan.
 Once you've had your fill of food, you can jump around in a ball pit full of glowing balls all evening with friends.
-Is there a better way to relieve your childhood?
+Is there a better way to relive your childhood?
 Not in our books.

-Why: Inamo (Covent Garden, Soho and Camden) is one for the techies.
-This pan-Asian restaurant is a futuristic experience that allows you to order food and play games via an interactive table.
-You can watch your sashimi be prepared through the Chef Cam and play retro video games from your seat.
+Why: Inamo is one for the techies.
+This pan-Asian restaurant is a futuristic experience that allows you to order food and play games via fully touch-sensitive tables.
+You can watch your sashimi be prepared through the chef cam and play retro video games from your seat.
 The entertainment at this restaurant is top-notch and the food is on par too, with a lovely selection of sharing plates such as tender squid dumplings, miso black cod, and chicken satay on offer.

 Why: Hop on board this bus for a four-course fine dining meal cooked out of the mobile kitchen, for an experience that is pretty high up on the novelty scale.
 Catch some pretty views as you tour around London, thanks to the glass roof.
 It’s an impressive feat, and Bustronome pulls it off well – plus the menu is constantly evolving as new chefs are invited on board to develop dishes regularly.

 Where: Coach bay 40B, Victoria Embankment, WC2N 6PB